Gargi011/Weather_App/README.md

 **Creating the JS File:**

 1. Getting the Location Data:
-    Now, API keys assigned:
+    Now, API key assigned:

-	  1. Declared two variables and assigned the url's to the API's to it.
+	  1. Declared a variable and assigned the url to the API to it.
-	  2. Declared another two variables and assigned the API keys to it.
+	  2. Declared another variable and assigned the API key to it.

     Called the geolocation API.